LatinoLife's Outreach Programme Celebrates 10 Years

-From its humble beginnings 25 years ago, LatinoLife has been driven by its passion about diffusing Latin culture in all its diversity.
-Part of that means bringing amazing Latin artists to people who might never choose to go to attend event or even heard music from Latin America or experiences culture.
-It’s also the reason we send inspiring Latin Americans into schools to perform and teach children about our music, dance, arts and culture.
-Here are a few of the things we've been doing over the years.
+From its humble beginnings 25 years ago, LatinoLife has been driven by its passion for diffusing authentic Latin culture in all its diversity.
+When we started the festival - LatinoLife in the Park - it literally meant taking what we'd been doing in the magazine into the park; reaching people who might never choose to attend a Latin American event or even heard music from Latin America.
+It’s also why we began sending inspiring Latin Americans into schools to perform and teach children about our music, dance, arts and culture.
+Here's what we've been doing over the years.

 by The LatinolIfe Team